-Florida: Cold snap killed 35 manatees statewide in January
+Report: Cold snap killed 35 manatees in Florida in January

 BRADENTON, Fla.
-(AP) — Consistently cold waters were responsible for the largest portion of Florida manatee deaths in January.
+(AP) — A report says 35 manatees across Florida have died as a result of cold stress syndrome in January.

-A Bradenton Herald report said 35 manatees across Florida died as a result cold stress syndrome from Jan.
-1 to Jan.
-26, according to a preliminary report from the Florida Fish and Wildlife Conservation Commission.
-This was five times as many deaths compared to the same time in 2017.
+The Bradenton Herald reports the deaths between Jan.
+1 and Jan.
+26 were tallied in a preliminary report from the Florida Fish and Wildlife Conservation Commission.
+The commission says that was five times as many deaths compared to the same period in 2017.
 But it doesn’t come close to the 151 manatees that died during a cold snap in January 2010.

-Cold stress syndrome can occur when the marine mammals encounter water below 68 degrees Fahrenheit (20 degrees Celsius) for a prolonged period of time.
+Cold stress syndrome can occur when the marine mammals encounter water below 68 degrees Fahrenheit (20 Celsius) for a prolonged period.
 Manatees experience hypothermia, their organs start to shut down and their skin begins to slough off.

 Wildlife officials said another 10 manatees died statewide last month because of boat collisions.